EfthymiaKakoulidou/project-management-tool/README.md

 # [PROJECT MANAGEMENT TOOL](https://project-management-tool-70101b30ec1e.herokuapp.com/)

 The Project Management Tool has as a purpose to help users and teams to organize their workload.
 A user can add a project, add tasks to it and assign these tasks to colleagues.
-Information such as deadline dates and when a project or task were created help have controll of their work.
-The possibility to see your tasks ranked from the most urgent to the least urgent help ptioritize their work and organize their day.
-In addition the user can create his/hers profile and check others profiles as well.
-This has a purpose to create a pool of proffessionals that one can check their job-titles and bios so that they can choose the right people for their project.
+Information such as deadline-dates and when a project or task were created, helps them have controll of their work and prioritize their tasks.
+In addition the user can create his/hers profile and check others' profiles as well.
+This has a purpose to create a pool of proffessionals with information such as job-titles and bios to ensure that right people were chosen for every project.
 A quote on the landing page of the Project Management Tool is added to help start working motivated!

 ![screenshot](documentation/mockup.jpg)

 ## UX

-The purpose of the project is to organize work so I want to have a clear and simple structure so that one can navigate easily into the site.
+The purpose of the project is to organize work, so I want to have a clear and simple structure so that one can navigate easily into the site.

 ### Colour Scheme